FloDevelops/har_parser/README.md

 3. Accept or deny consents if necessary and browse a few pages.
 4. When done, click on the "Export HAR" button at the top of the network tab and save the file in the input_files_har folder.
 5. Repeat steps 1 to 4 for each domain to analyze.
+6. Copy the `config.yml.example` file and renamme it to `config.yml`, then adapt the configurations to your needs.
-6. Run the script with the command `python main.py` from the terminal.
+7. Run the script with the command `python main.py` from the terminal.
-7. The CSV files will be saved in the output_files_csv folder.
+8. A unique CSV file will be saved in the output_files_csv folder.
-8. Import the CSV files Google Sheets and analyze the data.
+9. Import the CSV files Google Sheets and analyze the data.